bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-05.md

 Please have these completed before coming to the lab.
 BTW, I like questions like this on the exam...

+### Part 1
-1. Programs A and B are analyzed and are found to have worst-case running times no greater than 150 N log N and N<sup>2</sup>, respectively.
+Programs A and B are analyzed and are found to have worst-case running times no greater than 150 N log N and N<sup>2</sup>, respectively.
 Answer the following questions, if possible:

   1. Which program has the better guarantee on the running time for large values of N (N > 10 000)?
   2. Which program has the better guarantee on the running time for small values of N (N < 100)?
   3. Which program will run faster on average for N = 1000?
   4. Is it possible that program B will run faster than program A on all possible inputs?

+### Part 2
-2. An algorithm takes 0.5 ms for input size 100.
+An algorithm takes 0.5 ms for input size 100.
 How long will it take for input size 500 if the running time is the following:

   1. linear
   2. O (N log N)
   3. quadratic
   4. cubic

+### Part 3
-3. An algorithm takes 0.5 ms for input size 100.
+An algorithm takes 0.5 ms for input size 100.
 How large a problem can be solved in 1 min if the running time is the following:

   1. linear
   2. O (N log N)
   3. quadratic
   4. cubic

+### Part 3
-4. Order the following functions by growth rate, and indicate which, if any, grow at the same rate.:
+Order the following functions by growth rate, and indicate which, if any, grow at the same rate.:
-N, square root of N, N<sup>1.5</sup>, N<sup>2</sup> , N log N, N log log N, N log2 N, N log (N<sup>2</sup>), 2/N, 2N, 2N/2, 37,N<sup>3</sup>, N<sup>2</sup> log N
+- N
+- square root of N
+- N<sup>1.5</sup>
+- N<sup>2</sup>
+- N log N
+- N log log N
+- N log2 N
+- N log (N<sup>2</sup>)
+- 2/N
+- 2N
+- 2N/2
+- 37
+- N<sup>3</sup>
+- N<sup>2</sup> log N